 Introduction: An intensive, hands-on, four-day training course in the rapidly developing techniques of confocal microscopy.

+The course will initially cover basic confocal but then swiftly move on to the more advanced techniques such as FRAP, FRET and spectral unmixing.
 Over the four days, all participants will have used four different confocal set-ups; Zeiss LSM880 Airyscan FAST, LSM780 MP and LSM 710 on inverted microscopes, and an Andor Dragonfly spinning disk confocal.
 To demonstrate each technique, a wide range of both samples (plants to cell culture) and labels (antibody to fluorescent proteins) will be used.
 Participants are welcome to bring their own samples.

 The course is taught by academic and research staff of the University of York Technology Facility and specialists from Zeiss and Andor.
 The University of York is pleased to present the course in collaboration with Carl Zeiss and Andor.